kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Testing.md

 - Test any third party Gems that your models rely on.
 You never know when a new version of a Gem will do things differently or break your application.

 ### Testing Controller and Views (Functional Testing)
-Uses ActionController::TestCase < ActiveSupport::TestCase < MiniTest::Test.
+Uses `ActionController::TestCase < ActiveSupport::TestCase < MiniTest::Test`.
 Also MiniTest!
 Introduces more `assert`s like `assert_response` for http responses.

 Can be used to directly test http requests using the http VERBS:
 ```ruby